adamlabadorf/overleaf2word/README.md

 # Run

-The `run.py` script looks for a file named `sources.json` that has the info for overleaf projects:
+Run without arguments, the `run.py` script looks for a file named `sources.json` that has the info for overleaf projects:

 ```
 [